limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ### Privilege Escalation

-During enumeration of `stefano`'s account, an executable `/home/stefano/tools/qsub` and a bash script `/usr/local/bin/backup.sh` were observed which I believed to be the key pieces to the privilege escalation puzzle.
+During enumeration of `stefano`'s account, I observed an executable `/home/stefano/tools/qsub` and a bash script `/usr/local/bin/backup.sh` believed to be the key pieces to the privilege escalation puzzle.

 ![screenshot-5](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-5.png)

 ![screenshot-6](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-6.png)

-However, in order to read `/home/stefano/tools/qsub`, I'll need to be `pinky` or `www-data`.
+To read `/home/stefano/tools/qsub`, I'll need to be `pinky` or `www-data`.
 Since I don't know `pinky`'s password, the other way would be to see if I could edit any of the `.php` files in `/var/www` (the home directory of `www-data`).

 ```
 $ find /var/www -perm /o+w